oliviasny2/Final_Project/README.md

 3. Random Forest Classifier

+- Train-test split was stratified on our target y (action_taken_summary) in order to assist the model's detection of denials, as the unstratified, imbalanced data produced a classifier only predicting 1s.
+This was tested against using the class_weight = "balanced argument in the classifier and against using the combination of the two.
+The model with stratification only performed the best of the three.

 a) We began by throwing a sample of 25,000 from our dataset into a logistic model targeting action_taken.
 This resulted in an accuracy score of 0.55.
 We at first replaced nulls in denial_reason_1 with zeroes so as to maintain approved rows when dropping nulls in our dataframe, but later realized that the inclusion of the column was incorrect since it implies our target.
 The poor accuracy score even with a column that states whether a loan was approved or denied in the features and our desire to see feature importances led us to decide to switch from a logistic model to a random forest.

 b) Initial decision tree and random forest models ran on a random sample of ~100,000 out of the dataset with 1000 estimators, with accuracy scores of 0.86 and 0.89 respectively.
 We used StandardScaler(), OneHotEncoder() and train_test_split() from  sklearn to transform our data.
 Feature importances showed purchaser_type to be most important, but this was because it contained a label for loans not originated, which directly implies action_taken_summary as not being approved.